ag10717/github-actions/README.md

 **Statement**: "We have logic to check what branch made the trigger and how many attempts have been made on that trigger."

-**Rebutal**: *Yes.
+**Response**: *Yes.
 The branch check is also a control that exists in Azure DevOps and it is the controlling factor for NOT deploying changes to all environments (which we have defined as a "Stage" in that pipeline) on an approved **PR**.*

 *It is important to note why the `run_attempt` condition exists, that is to mimic Azure DevOps "manual" release control (a user clicking retry).
 Github Actions does not have the concept of being able to manually request a **Job**, although they can be re-run.*